Grants for music creators

 Working grant or grant for expenses

 Our working grants are intended for creative work to cover normal personal living expenses over a specific time.
-Working grants are available for €8.000 or €32.000; up to 50% can be used to cover expenses.
+These include housing, food, transportation, health care and other essential daily living costs.

 Working grants are tax-free up to the annually stipulated Finnish state’s artist grant amount.
 For more information on the taxation of grants, see the website of the Finnish Tax Administration.